Robert Cummings (politician)

 Robert Cummings (June 16, 1833 – January 16, 1910) was a Canadian manufacturer and community leader.

-He was born in Gloucester Township, Ontario to a family of Irish immigrants in 1833.
+He was born in Glouchester Township, Upper Canada to a family of Irish immigrants in 1833.
 He learned the trade of carriage making and became a leading Canadian manufacturer.
 He opened a general store and operated a flour mill on Cummings Island in the Rideau River which became the nucleus of a new community, Janeville, which eventually became part of Vanier.
 He served ten years as reeve in the township, was also a Justice of the Peace and was elected warden for Carleton County in 1876.
 Cummings was also a captain in the local militia.
 He married Agnes Borthwick (1840–1921).

 The Cummings Bridge across the Rideau River was named after him.